Josesebastianaguilar/big-data-optimizer/README.md

 ## Overview

-This project is a high-performance, scalable system designed to process large-scale public datasets (up to 50 million records) using three distinct processing methods:
+This project is a high-performance, scalable system designed to process large-scale public datasets (up to 50 million records) using two distinct processing methods:

 1. **Basic Processing** – Straightforward linear processing.
 2. **Optimized Processing** – Enhanced performance using techniques like batching and parallelism.
-3. **AI/Smart Optimization** – Context-aware, adaptive processing based on intelligent rules or ML.

 ### 🎯 Goals